The Employment Law Review: Denmark

 In the case of a termination in contravention of the rules affording special protection, the employer may be liable to pay significant compensation amounting to between three and 12 months' salary, as well as a penalty for violating the applicable collective labour agreements, if any.
 The compensation level is mainly dependent on the employee's period of continuous employment and the seriousness of the violation.

 Moreover, special anti-discrimination legislation protects employees from dismissal on the basis of factors such as race, ethnic origin, age and disability.
-Employees who have been discriminated against may be awarded compensation of between six and 12 months' salary, based on recent case law.
+Employees who have been discriminated against may be awarded compensation of between six and 12 months' salary, based on the most recent case law.

 The minimum notice required from the employer to terminate an employment relationship is dependent on the employee's length of continuous service, and is between one and six months, to expire at the end of a calendar month.
 The minimum notice required from the employee is one month, to expire at the end of a calendar month.